How to Share a PDF as a Link (Google Drive)

 File Name Linked to URLA clickable PDF file nameOpens the PDF from the file name itself

-File URLThe regular Google Drive view linkUse this when people need to open the PDF in their browser
+File URLThe regular Google Drive view linkUse when people need to open the PDF in their browser

-Direct Download LinkA link that downloads the PDF directlyUse this when people need to download the PDF instead of previewing it
+Direct Download LinkA link that downloads the PDF directlyUse when people need to download the PDF instead of previewing it

 File Size (MB)The PDF file sizeHelps you identify large files